 - Check sealing ring on the lid has no gaps or tears

-- Read all instructions for safety before using your pressure cooker.
+- Read all instructions especially those that say ‘caution’ before using your pressure cooker.

 - Avoid cooking foods that can release a lot of foam and sputter while under high heat.